GeorginJobin/Home-Server-Project/build-log/entry-03-docker-initialization.md

 **Step 1 - Removing old conflicting packages**

-Although this is a new install, it just to kind of remind me in the future when setting up/reinstalling/updating docker to do this.
+Although this is a new install, this is just to remind me in the future when setting up/reinstalling/updating docker to do this.
 And it is really just good practice.
-And it's just a simple comamnd as well.
+And it's just a simple comamnd as well!

 ```bash
 for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done